aspose-cells/Aspose.Cells-for-Python-via-.NET/Plugin/markitdown-aspose-cells-plugin/README.md

             markdown=textStr,
         )
 ```
-This project shows how to create an markitdown_aspose_cells_plugin for MarkItDown.
+The source code of this project shows how to create an markitdown_aspose_cells_plugin for MarkItDown.
 The most important parts are as follows:

 ## Installation